Electricity

 In 2025, the Texas Legislature passed Senate Bill 6 (SB6), which requires large power consumers (defined as 75MW+) to shut down or switch to generator power during any “grid event,” for example, when power plants fail, or demand exceeds generation.

-• The Meta datacenter in Temple is exempt.
+The Meta datacenter in Temple is exempt.

-• Rowan claims they are subject to SB6.
+Rowan claims they are subject to SB6.

-• The law clearly states that it only applies to consumers connected after July 2025.
+The law clearly states that it only applies to consumers connected after July 2025.

-• Rowan has publicly stated that they will run all power through the Moriah substation.
+Rowan has publicly stated that they will run all power through the Moriah substation.

-• Rowan has also stated that the Moriah facility was never fully shut down.
+Rowan has also stated that the Moriah facility was never fully shut down.

 Therefore, it stands to reason that Rowan has a grandfather exemption from SB6, at least for the “Project Temple” datacenter, unless a judge or regulatory body says otherwise.
-Projects Stampede and Ranger are on adjacent property and are likely also exempt.
+Projects Stampede and Ranger are on adjacent property and are possibly also exempt.

 We would love to be proven wrong on this point as it is one of the larger concerns.

 When Temple City Council was asked to please ensure SB6 will apply to Rowan, Mayor Tim Davis responded that the issue is the State’s responsibility.
-Policy states that the Mayor is wrong.

 According to ERCOT, if SB6 had not passed, the State of Texas would be facing brownouts in 2028.
 Any exceptions or exemptions from SB6 would be a step towards Texas running out of power.